fonsecguilherme/fonsecguilherme/README.md

 # Hello there 👋

-- 🔭 Flutter developer at Blu by BS2.
+- 🔭 I am a Flutter developer at Blu by BS2
-- 🌱 Flutter Enthusiast
+- 🌱 Mobile Enthusiast
-- 👯 I’m looking foward to collaborate on Flutter and dart projects
+- 👯 I’m looking foward to expand and share knoledge with people (=
 - 📫 You can reach me at: ramosguilherme41@gmail.com

 ## Technologies I am using for my projects